 Amateur Radio Club Providing Amateur Radio Service for the Arizona East Valley

-The EVRG net runs every Monday night at 8 pm on the 449.825 repeater with a 100pl and a minus offset.
+The EVRG net runs every Tuesday night at 8 pm on the 440.375 repeater with a 100.0 pl and a plus offset.
 Everyone is welcome and all members are encouraged to check in.

 Amateur radio operators in the east valley of Metro Phoenix Arizona.

 Anyone is welcome to view our web site but we do ask that before you sign up that you understand the purpose for this web site.
-The purpose is to develop a data base of hams that will respond to these two hospitals in an event of an emergency.
+The purpose is to develop a data base of hams that want to be prepared to be able to respond in an event of an emergency.
 Also, by signing up on the EVRG website you will receive e-mails that will inform the members of any important information pertaining to the East Valley Repeater Group.
 We encourage everyone to register with ARES, MCECG, and CERT to get any needed help to improve your level of training with the task of providing communications during an emergency.

 Thanks for stopping by and viewing our website.